Judy Justice: Episode release schedule and channel dedication

 Judy Justice debuted on November 1, 2021, on Amazon-owned IMDb TV with its first four episodes.
-Typically, Judy Justice only releases one new episode (occasionally two) for each weekday, which is the custom of most courtroom programming.
-This contrasts, however, to most streaming service programs which release episodes in large batches at extended hiatus intervals for seasonal binge viewing.
+Typically, Judy Justice only releases one new episode, occasionally two, for each weekday, which is the custom of most courtroom programming.
+This contrasts with most streaming service programs, which release episodes in large batches at extended hiatus intervals for seasonal binge viewing.

 Following December 17, 2021, the program entered into its winter hiatus and returned 5 weeks later, resuming season 1, on January 24, 2022.
 On January 20, 2022, midway into the court show's 1st season, IMDb TV announced plans to launch a 24/7 streaming channel dedicated to Judy Justice, elevating the show's presence on their platform.
 On March 8, 2022, IMDb TV renewed Judy Justice for a second season.
 The first season ended on April 15, 2022.

 Season 2 premiered on Amazon Freevee (IMDb TV's updated name) with 4 released episodes on November 7, 2022.
-Following that, one new episode released for each weekday through December 16.
+Following that, one new episode released for each weekday to December 16.
 The remainder of season 2 episode then pick up from beginning to mid-2023.